 The effective management of disputes and maximising charitable legacy income

-David McGuire looks at the key legal, ethical and practical considerations for a charity managing a dispute.
+David McGuire looks at the key legal, ethical and practical considerations for charity disputes.

 It is fundamental for any entity or person involved in a dispute to effectively manage the conflict to achieve their best possible outcome.
 However, a charity finding itself embroiled in a probate dispute has a number of specific legal, ethical and practical considerations to take into account when making decisions before, during and after a dispute has arisen.